luiscruz/course_sustainableSE/2026/p1_measuring_software/g12_comparing_threading.md

 A single run of the workload on 1 thread uses about 1297 J. On 8 threads, that drops to 841 J, which is a saving of roughly 456 J per execution.
 Over a year, that adds up to about 4.6 kWh per machine assuming 100 workloads a day.
 For a server consisting of many machines processing thousands of such tasks daily, the cumulative savings become meaningful both in cost and in carbon footprint.

 It is worth noticing, that these savings come from a CPU-heavy hashing workload where parallelism directly reduces total execution time.
-In workloads that are I/O-bound, memory-bound, or that have heavy synchronisation overhead, the energy savings from threading could be smaller..
-Our results should not be generalised to all workloads without further investigation.
+In workloads that are I/O-bound, memory-bound, or that have heavy synchronization overhead, the energy savings from threading could be smaller.
+Our results should not be generalized to all workloads without further investigation.

 ## Diminishing returns